vreezy/QuillWrapper/README.md

 # QuillWrapper
 React-Quill Wrapper for Microsoft Fluent UI (Office UI)

-Developed with create-react-app and typescript template You can use it in a SPFX Project!
+Developed with create-react-app and typescript template but you can use it in a SPFX project!

 ## DEMO
 ### Video